cwi-dis/ambulant/third_party_packages/readme.txt

 	On Linux you will usually have gettext pre-installed, on Mac OS X probably not.
 Download from <htttp://www.gnu.org> and install in the normal way.

-	Alternatively, configure with --disable-nls to disable libintl support (and, therefore, localization).
+	Alternatively, configure Ambulant with --disable-nls to disable libintl support (and, therefore, localization).